CloudCoinConsortium/CloudBank-V1/README.md

 FileName: BillPay
 Sheets within: Reocurring, Pending and History
 Column Headers:
-#.
-Status: Hold, Active, Stop.
+1. Status: Hold, Active, Stop.
-#.
-To (Pay to the order of): Payee Name
+2. To (Pay to the order of): Payee Name
-#.
-To Address: Payee Email
+3. To Address: Payee Email
-#.
-Amount to be paid.
+4. Amount to be paid.
-#.
-Date of the month to be paid
+5. Date of the month to be paid
-#.
-To: Account Number to be used
+6. To: Account Number to be used
-#.
-MEMO: Optional note to include to buyer.
+7. MEMO: Optional note to include to buyer.
-#.
-Check ID (The user does not pick this.
+8. Check ID (The user does not pick this.
 The server will write this down.
-#.
-Send Date (This is the date that the mone was sent) The user does not write this
+9. Send Date (This is the date that the mone was sent) The user does not write this
-#.
-Cashed date.
+10. Cashed date.
 This is the date that user got the moneys

 Actions:
-#.
-Checks to see if a bill is to be paid.
+1. Checks to see if a bill is to be paid.
-#.
-IF yes, calls on the check making service to write a check.
+2. If yes, calls on the check making service to write a check.

 ## WRITE & SEND CHECK SERVICE
-In CloudBank, a Check is a url that point to a stack file that is located in the Check folder.
+1. Make a check: Creates a stack file with a GUID and saves it in the Check folder In CloudBank, a Check is a url that point to a stack file that is located in the Check folder.

 Example of a check: